LightKone/Yggdrasil/Yggdrasil/README.md

 The yggdrasil runtime is responsible for initializing the dispatcher protocol accordingly to the given network configuration.

+**Simple TCP dispatcher**
+* Opens connections as needed by dispatched messages
+* Provides three notifications - connection up, connection down, unable to connected
+* Provides one request - close connection
+* Due to simplicity: connections are half-duplex (each pair has two connections: one to receive, one to send)

 Protocols for Ip networks have been added.
 These include:
 1. Membership - HyParView.
 2. Membership - Xbot.